|

 Classical ballet training represents

 the most advanced technical movement mechanics training in the world.
-The

-mechanical alignment ideal in classical ballet training represents the
+The mechanical alignment ideal in classical ballet training represents

 An understanding of mechanical ideal

-is crucial for optimum control of the human frame in space, strength, leverage
+is crucial for optimum control of the human frame in space, strength,

-development programs.
+Olympic development programs.

 A correct understanding of the classical